-The URL field displays the URL that the HTTP request should be made to.
-This field is auto-populated based on information you’ve provided.
+- URL—The URL field displays the URL that the HTTP request should be made to.
+This field is automatically populated based on information you provide.

-The text block found under the Alert Data heading displays custom formatted alert data to be sent in the HTTP POST request (used to create, update and close PagerDuty incidents).
-This text will be auto-populated for you.
-If desired, you can customize the alert data field using tokens.
+- Alert Data—The Alert Data field displays custom formatted alert data to send in the HTTP POST request (used to create, update and close PagerDuty incidents).
+This text is automatically populated.
+You can customize the alert data field using tokens.

-Check the Include an ID provided in HTTP response when updating alert status option if you’d like LogicMonitor to find the PagerDuty incident ID returned in the response to the HTTP request associated with a new alert, and use the ID in any subsequent requests for alert acknowledgements, clears and escalations/de-escalations.
-By default, this option will be selected.
+- Include an ID provided in HTTP response when updating alert status—This enables LogicMonitor to find the PagerDuty incident ID returned in the response to the HTTP request associated with a new alert, and then use the ID in any subsequent requests for alert acknowledgements, clears, and escalations.
+This option is enabled by default.

-Clicking the Test Alert Delivery button sends a test alert and provides the response, allowing you to test whether you’ve configured the integration correctly.
+You can test the alert delivery with the Test Alert Delivery button.
+This sends a test alert and provides a response, allowing you to test whether you configured the integration correctly.

 Alert rules and escalation chains are used to deliver alert data to your PagerDuty integration.
 When configuring these, there a few guidelines to follow to ensure incidents are opened, updated, and closed as expected within PagerDuty.
 These guidelines are discussed in Alert Integrations Overview.